simon-javier/backup-manuscript-thesis/main.typ

       //https://my.clevelandclinic.org/health/symptoms/22906-beaus-lines

       [Blue Finger],
-      [Also known as Cyanosis, is when the nails turn a bluish tone], [#image("img/table-2-blue-finger.jpg")],
+      [Also known as Blue Nails, is when the nails turn a bluish tone.], [#image("img/table-2-blue-finger.jpg")],

       [Clubbing],
-      [Nails appear wider, spongelike or swollen, like an upside-down spoon], [#image("img/table-2-clubbing.jpg")],
+      [Nails appear wider, spongelike, or swollen, like an upside-down spoon.], [#image("img/table-2-clubbing.jpg")],

       [Healthy Nail],
-      [Healthy nails are smooth, consistent in color and consistency], [#image("img/table-2-healthy.jpg")],
+      [Healthy nails are smooth, consistent in color and consistency.], [#image("img/table-2-healthy.jpg")],

-      [Koilonychia], [Soft nails that have a spoon-shaped dent], [#image("img/table-2-koilonychia.jpg")], [Melanonychia],
+      [Koilonychia], [Soft nails that have a spoon-shaped dent.], [#image("img/table-2-koilonychia.jpg")],

+      [Melanonychia],
-      [Are brown or black discolouration of a nail.
+      [Brown or black discoloration of a nail.
 It may be diffuse or take the form of a longitudinal band.], [#image("img/table-2-melanonychia.jpg")],

       //https://dermnetnz.org/topics/melanonychia
-      [Muehrcke’s Lines], [Are horizontal white lines across the nail.], [#image("img/table-2-muehrckes-lines.jpg")],
+      [Muehrcke’s Lines], [Horizontal white lines across the nail.], [#image("img/table-2-muehrckes-lines.jpg")],

       //https://my.clevelandclinic.org/health/symptoms/muehrcke-lines
       [Onychogryphosis],
-      [Characterised by an opaque, yellow-brown thickening of the nail plate with elongation and increased curvature], [#image("img/table-2-onychogryphosis.jpg")],
+      [Characterized by an opaque, yellow-brown thickening of the nail plate with elongation and increased curvature.], [#image("img/table-2-onychogryphosis.jpg")],
       //https://dermnetnz.org/topics/onychogryphosis
       [Pitting],
       [May show up as shallow or deep holes in the nail.
-It can look like white spots or marks], [#image("img/table-2-pitting.jpg")],
+It can look like white spots or marks.], [#image("img/table-2-pitting.jpg")],

       [Terry's Nail],
-      [Nail looks white, like frosted glass, except for a thin brown or pink strip at the tip.
-Lunula is obliterated.], [#image("img/table-2-terrys-nail.jpg")],
+      [The nail looks white, like frosted glass, except for a thin brown or pink strip at the tip.
+The lunula is obliterated.], [#image("img/table-2-terrys-nail.jpg")],
       //https://my.clevelandclinic.org/health/symptoms/22890-terrys-nails
     ),
-    caption: [Description of nail features],
+    caption: [Description of Nail Features],
   )
 }

-The dataset we collected were already pre-processed and augmented.
+The dataset we collected was already pre-processed and augmented.
 These were the preprocessing step used by the owner of the public dataset:
 - Automatic orientation correction (EXIF metadata removed)
-- Resizing to $416 #sym.times 416$ pixels using "fit" scaling, which introduces black padding to maintain aspect ratio
+- Resizing to $416 times 416$ pixels using "fit" scaling, which introduces black padding to maintain aspect ratio

 To improve model generalization, data augmentation was also applied, producing three versions of each source image.
 These augmentations included:
 - 50% chance of horizontal flip